⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 20%

-Specialized pet food and therapeutic products under the Hill's Science Diet brand.
+Specialized pet food under Hill's Science Diet and Prescription Diet.

 🎯 WHY THIS MATTERS